After Hours (The Weeknd album): Grammy controversy

 The Weeknd later remarked in an interview with Billboard that the snub felt like "an attack", asserting: "Look, I personally don't care anymore.
 I have three GRAMMYs, which mean nothing to me now, obviously [...]
 It's not like, 'Oh, I want the GRAMMY!'
 It's just that this happened, and I'm down to get in front of the fire, as long as it never happens again.
 I suck at giving speeches anyways.
 Forget awards shows."
-Despite the Recording Academy announcing the elimination of private nominating committees, Tesfaye said that moving forward with his career, he will prevent his record label from submitting his work for Grammy consideration.
+Despite the Recording Academy announcing the elimination of private nominating committees, the Weeknd said that moving forward with his career, he will prevent his major label executives from submitting his work for Grammy consideration.

+The Weeknd would later perform at the 67th Annual Grammy Awards after being introduced by Mason Jr., who in his introductory speech declared that the Academy had revised its nominating committee in response to the controversy.